bio-miga/MiGA-Docker/cluster-projects/submitting-add-query.md

 # Add a Query Sequence to a Genomes Project

-Added P. aereuginosa as a query genome.
+Add *P. aereuginosa* as a query genome to the previous *Pseudomonas* genomes project.
+It will be classified relative to the reference genomes in the project.

 ```text
 #!/bin/bash --login